Trevor Williams (plant geneticist)

-John Trevor Williams (21 June 1938 - 30 March 2015) was a British plant geneticist who was instrumental in the creation of plant gene banks.
+John Trevor Williams (21 June 1938 – 30 March 2015) was a British plant geneticist who was instrumental in the creation of plant gene banks.

 He was executive secretary and then first director at the International Board for Plant Genetic Resources (IBPGR) in Rome and made major contributions towards conserving the genetic resources of the world's food crops.
 His work led to the setting up of the Svalbard Global Seed Vault known as the 'Doomsday Vault', part of the international network of gene banks.

 Early life and education

-Born in Thingwall, Cheshire in 1938, he attended Moseley Hall Grammar School and went up to Selwyn College, Cambridge to study botany, graduating in 1959.
+Born in Thingwall, on 21 June 1938, he attended Moseley Hall Grammar School and went up to Selwyn College, Cambridge to study botany, graduating in 1959.
 He went on to complete a Ph.D.
 (1962) at Bangor University supervised by John L. Harper, on "Studies on the biology of weeds with special reference to the genus Chenopodium L.".
 He taught at Goldsmiths College.
 He then went to ETH Zurich as a research fellow where he was awarded a D.Sc. for his study "The nitrogen relations and other ecological investigations on wet fertilized meadows" supervised by Heinz Ellenberg.
 He returned to the UK as lecturer at Lanchester Polytechnic.
 He was elected to the Council of the British Ecological Society in 1970 for 4 years.